-All buses (conforming and non-conforming to Federal Motor Carrier Safety Standards, as well as type A, C or D) which are used every day by districts and contract carriers will be cleaned/ disinfected daily.
+All buses (conforming and non-conforming to Federal Motor Carrier Safety Standards, as well as type A, C or D) which are used every day by districts and contract carriers will be cleaned/disinfected daily.
 High contact areas will be wiped down after each morning and afternoon bus run is complete.

-School buses will not be equipped with hand sanitizer due to its combustible composition and potential liability to the carrier or district.
-School bus drivers, monitors and attendants must not carry personal bottles of hand sanitizer with them on school buses.
+School buses will be equipped with hand sanitizer.
+School bus drivers, monitors and attendants are able carry personal bottles of hand sanitizer with them on school buses.
 Wheelchair accessible school buses will be configured so all wheelchair placements will be socially distant at 6 feet apart.